ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2018-10-25-git-workflow.md

 In summary, a merge policy avails you with verbosity, but having too much of it can lead to obfuscation.
 It may be useful to adopt different branching models and whitelists so that the history is well-maintained.
+In most of my open-source projects, I usually adopt this policy.
+In order to avoid obfuscated git histories, I often ask my contributors to rebase cleanup their branches, and restrict `push` access to `master` from non-maintainers.

 ## Rebase policy for a cleaner history